telerik/kendo-ui-core/docs/jsp/tags/autocomplete/overview.md

 ### Subscribe to Events

-You can subscribe to all [events exposed by Kendo UI AutoComplete](/api/web/autocomplete#events) by handler name.
+You can subscribe to all [events exposed by Kendo UI AutoComplete](/api/web/autocomplete#events) by the handler name.

 ###### Example